alanwmy00/PersonalizedBookSearch/README.md

 We also saved the model weights to local.

-The Model can be found at `Recommender.py` and training can be found at `RecommderTraining.ipynb/html`.
+The Model can be found at `Recommender.py` and training can be found at `RecommderTraining.ipynb`.

 ### 5.2 Title Search & Multilingual Support: Sentence Similarity between Query Text and Book Titles